 - Gain experience working on an urban farm at the local Southwest Community Farm.

 - Participate in the James Beard Empire State Feast Event in NYC.

-- Intern at local farms, food distributors and retail outlets including the Central New York Regional Market, the CNY Food Bank, and the Syracuse Real Food Coop.
+- Intern at local farms, food distributors, food manufacturers, local secondary schools and retail outlets such as the Central New York (CNY) Regional Market, the CNY Food Bank, and the Syracuse Real Food Coop, among others.